jncraton/languagemodels/readme.md

 ### Semantic Search

-Semantic search uses an [embedding](https://en.wikipedia.org/wiki/Sentence_embedding) model and vector search under the hood, but that is hidden from view.
+Semantic search is provided to retrieve documents that may provide helpful context from a document store.

 ```python
 >>> import languagemodels as lm